RubyLouvre/anu/docs/en/index.md

 Chinese users can join QQ group: 370262116

-As we all know, React has always had an oversized cymbal, so I re-implemented React on the basis of reading its source code, and only one third of React+ReactDOM after gz.
+As we all know, React has been criticized for being too big, so I re-implemented React on the basis of reading its source code, and only one third of React+ReactDOM after gz.
 For detailed data, see https://bundlephobia.com/, anu@1.4.3 is only 13.1 kb, react@16.4.1 is 2.3 kb, and react-dom@16.4.1 is 30.5 kb.
 If a router is used, react-router-dom@4.3.1 is 11 kb and reach@1.0.1 is 4.3 kb.

 ## volume ratio